Lewis River (Washington)

 The Lewis River is a tributary of the Columbia River, about 95 mi long, in southwestern Washington in the United States.
 It drains part of the Cascade Range north of the Columbia River.
 The drainage basin of the Lewis River covers about 1046 sqmi.
 The river's mean annual discharge is about 6125 cuft/s.
-Unlike nearby Lewis County and Fort Lewis the Lewis River was not named for Meriwether Lewis, but rather for A. Lee Lewis, an early colonizer who homesteaded near the mouth of the river.
+Unlike nearby Lewis County and Fort Lewis the Lewis River was not named for Meriwether Lewis, but rather for A. Lee Lewis, an early pioneer who homesteaded near the mouth of the river.

 History

+The first inhabitants of the Lewis drainage were a number of Native American tribes.
+Tribal listings compiled by anthropologist Verne F. Ray mention a village about 5 mi upstream from the mouth of the Lewis, which was originally populated by the Cowlitz, but transitioned after 1830 to a Klickitat population.
+Lewis and Clark encountered a tribe on the Lewis River that they referred to as "Cathlapotles," which are thought to be Chinook, but they also recorded a Sahaptin-speaking village near the mouth of the Lewis, which were likely Klickitat people.
 Like almost all Native tribes, Indigenous groups on the Lewis River experienced a population collapse as a result of an 1830 epidemic introduced by early colonizers.
 This is one of the reasons many early recorded observations include large shifts and changes in tribal populations.
-Tribal listings compiled by anthropologist Verne F. Ray mention a village about 5 mi upstream from the mouth of the Lewis, which was originally populated by the Cowlitz, but transitioned after 1830 to a Klickitat population.
-Lewis and Clark encountered a tribe on the Lewis River that they referred to as "Cathlapotles," which are thought to be Chinook, but they also recorded a Sahaptin-speaking village near the mouth of the Lewis, which were likely Klickitat people.

 One of the first recorded sightings of the Lewis by a non Indigenous person was in 1792, when William Robert Broughton passed the mouth of the Lewis while exploring the Columbia River during the Vancouver Expedition.
 He named it Rushleigh's River at that time.
 At the time Lewis and Clark crossed the river, they had already named the Snake River the Lewis, and referred to the present-day Lewis as the Cathlapoote.
 Other historically recorded names include the Kattlepoutal and Washington River.

 The Donation Land Claim Act of 1850 brought an influx of colonizers to the region, but just prior to that in 1845, Adolphus Lee Lewis retired from the Hudson's Bay Company and established a land claim near present day Woodland.
 Lewis became the county surveyor in 1856, and applied his own name to the river.